 No Start-up Fee: Access is turned on and no charges are incurred until the 4th time a title is viewed beyond 30 seconds.
 Then an invoice is triggered for a 1-year subscription to that film.
 You may choose to upgrade to a 3-year subscription, or perpetual rights (available for most titles).
 Your patrons choose the content - you choose the terms.

 DDA: Select and DDA: Feature Films offer focused content:

-DDA: Select includes 14,000+ titles available only from Alexander Street.
+DDA: Select includes 16,650+ titles available only from Alexander Street.
 With this option, your library can provide access to high quality academic films available nowhere else, and there's no overlap with any PDA programs you may already have in place.
 Content spans many subject areas, including anthropology, counseling and therapy, business, documentary and feature film, education, history, fashion, music and dance, news and current affairs, drama and more.
-Includes content from Sony Pictures Classics*, 60 MINUTES/CBS, FILM PLATFORM, and more.
+Includes content from Sony Pictures Classics*, 60 MINUTES/CBS, FILM PLATFORM, among others.

-DDA: Feature Films provides access to 2,300+ feature films, silent films, and world cinema titles and is perfect for supplementing an existing video collection with qualilty major cinema -- from top content providers including Sony Pictures Classics*, The Cinema Guild, Juno Films, Music Box Films**, NYX Channel, Monument Releasing, Shout!
-Factory, First Run Features*, Oscilloscope, Global Lens, Flicker Alley, and others.
+DDA: Feature Films provides access to 2,100+ feature films, silent films, and world cinema titles and is perfect for supplementing an existing video collection with qualilty major cinema -- from top content providers including Sony Pictures Classics*, The Cinema Guild, Juno Films, Music Box Films**, NYX Channel, Monument Releasing, First Run Features*, Oscilloscope, Global Lens, Flicker Alley, Ruscico, and more.